talytalam/frontend-nanodegree-arcade-game-master/README.md

 Cross the bridge and avoid the man-eating bugs!!!

+How to play:
+1. Download all files from the repository
+2. Open index.html in your browser

+That's it!

 Rule:
 1. Use arrow keys (left, right, up, down) to control the player
 2. Collect rocks to protect yourself!